UA CoM Policy

 The UA COM takes an active approach to developing and improving teaching and assessment skills of its faculty.
 Therefore, the UA COM education philosophy defines remediation as faculty instructional development and support. ...
 All faculty who teach medical students will be offered and encouraged to participate in faculty instructional development (Articles I & II, Instructional Development Policy).

 Basic science or clinical educators who teach in sessions using specialized instructional methods, such as team learning or Case-based instruction, must participate in training on educational strategies, instructional methods, and assessment of student performance.
-These sessions are conducted by the Office of Medical Student Education (OMSE) Faculty instructional development, Karen Spear Ellinwood, PhD, JD, and Susan Ellis, EdS.
+These sessions are conducted by the Office of Curricular Affairs, Director of Faculty instructional development, Karen Spear Ellinwood, PhD, JD.

-Affiliate clinical educators may also participate in ongoing instructional development activities through OMSE's ACE Program.
+Affiliate clinical educators may also find instructional development resources on this site.

 - View the Guide to Residents as Educators policy at UA CoM.